Tony Rezko: Charges related to private business dealings

 Rezko was indicted, along with a business associate, for wire fraud related to the alleged sale of his pizza business to a straw buyer at an inflated price in order to obtain millions of dollars in loans from GE Capital.
 Rezko initially pleaded not guilty to these charges.
-In 2011, Rezko would change his plea to guilty.
+In 2011, Rezko changed his plea to guilty.
 As part of a plea deal and his agreement to drop his appeal of his previous conviction, Rezko pleaded guilty to wire fraud and was given a 7 1/2-year sentence to run concurrently with the 10 1/2-year sentence he that he was then serving for his previous conviction.

-Release from federal prison
+Imprisonment and release from federal prison

+Rezko was taken into federal custody on 4 June 2008 and imprisoned in various county jails and a federal lockup from then until around 2011/12, when he was transferred to a medium security prison in Pekin.

+In 2012 a telephone interview, from prison, Rezko maintained his innocence of the fraud, money laundering and bribery charges, while admitting to other matters.

-In July 2015 Tony Rezko was released from federal prison to a halfway house in Chicago.
+On 7 July 2015 Rezko was released from federal prison to a halfway house in Chicago.
+He had, by then, served seven years and one month (including time served before his second conviction) of a ten-and-a-half year sentence.